 Yours truly fermented,

 p.s.
 If you need some help with your sourdough bread, check my online video classes HERE.
-And see that sourdough baking can be made simpler than ever.
+And see that sourdough baking can be made simpler than ever with less hands-on time.